"Heartwarming, but Flawed"

 Frank does all he can to get Mary go back to school, and believes it is best for her to learn how to be a normal child.
 The principal tells Frank that Mary is gifted, adding that she can get Mary a full ride to a very prestigious school that will challenge her.
 Thinking it over for a minute, Frank says no. He really believes that Mary needs to learn how to grow up in a realistic world.

 Somehow, Frank’s mother, Evelyn, gets the information that Mary is being offered the school and flies down to see them.
 Evelyn tells Frank that, if he doesn’t put Mary in that school, then she will go to trial over custody for Mary.
 For Evelyn, she always pushed her own daughter, Dianne, to be a mathematician.
-However, Frank believes Evelyn pushed his sister to her suicide, Frank is ready to fight her in trail in order to keep Mary.
+However, Frank believes Evelyn pushed his sister to her suicide, Frank is ready to fight her in trial in order to keep Mary.
 His neighbor, Roberta, who adores Mary and is a mother figure to her, helps Frank fight the battle to keep Mary.

 GIFTED is a well-made movie with some very moving parts.
 The most surprising talent is the young girl who plays Mary, Mckenna Grace.
 Mckenna does an amazing job playing such a gifted young girl.
 It will not be surprising that this will launch her career, much like I AM SAM did for Dakota Fanning.
 There are some very moving moments, containing realistic dialogue.
 One issue with the movie is the villain is not totally defined and is shown in a sensitive light in a few scenes.
 Overall, however, the movie is entertaining.